commerce-docs/magento-openapi-transformer/README.md

-# Magento REST schema transformer
+# Adobe Commerce REST schema transformer

-A toolkit that gets, cleans up, updates, and converts a Magento REST schema for the use by Redoc.
+A toolkit that gets, cleans up, updates, and converts a Commerce's REST schema for Redoc.

 ## Install dependencies